yuvadius/CEP/README.md

 The algorithms are exposed with an API, so you can add or remove algorithms freely.

-This short do will be updated regularly.
+This short documentation will be updated regularly.

 Github doc examples: